Is Your Wall or Window AC Leaking Water Inside? How to Fix It

 So what the hey?

 In this multiple-choice question, #3 is the correct answer.
 The AC unit must tilt downward slightly from front to back to drain as designed.
-A too-flat installation, or worse, an installation that leans slightly forward, invites trouble.
+A too-flat installation, or worse, one that leans slightly forward, invites trouble.

 While checking the angle, adjust the unit’s fit and seal it tight to prevent warm air from entering the room.
 Warm air decreases efficiency.
 Less recognized is the fact that it brings condensation, especially in humid climates.
 Drip, drip, drip.